One of the most common problems I see with fiddle leaf figs is yellowing leaves.

 Plants get their energy from sunlight and nutrients present in the soil to produce chlorophyll.
 (Conversely, chlorophyll helps plants create energy from water, sunlight, and carbon dioxide.)

-If your plant isn’t getting the energy or nutrients it needs, the leaves might start to lighten between the veins and turn a lighter green before turning bright yellow.
+If your plant isn’t getting the energy or nutrients it needs, you may notice discoloration of the leaves.
+They may start to lighten between the veins and turn a lighter green before turning bright yellow.

 So how do you know whether it needs light or fertilizer?